 ChatGPT-4’s ability to work with infographics could improve patient understanding of medical information.
 By being able to interpret and explain infographics, ChatGPT-4 could help patients make more informed decisions about their health.
 It could also assist healthcare professionals in conveying complex medical information in a more accessible way.

 As new players enter the field, competition in the healthcare AI market will likely intensify.
 MedPaLM, an AI medical chatbot developed by Google, is one example.
 The increasing number of AI-powered healthcare solutions on the market could lead to improved patient care and outcomes, but it could also make it more challenging for providers to choose the best solution for their needs.
+Right now, ChatGPT in medicine holds a very lucrative promise for professionals.

 Less red tape